sbstjn/appsync-resolvers-example/README.md

 # AppSync Resolvers Example

-> Example project using [appsync-resolvers] to create an AWS AppSync GraphQL API with AWS Lambda as custom data source and GraphQL resolver written in Go.
-Thanks to [Serverless Application Model] by Amazon, you only need the `aws` CLI application as a dependency.
+> Example project using the [appsync-resolvers] package to create an AWS AppSync GraphQL API using AWS Lambda for custom `Query` and `Field` resolvers written in Go.
+Thanks to [Serverless Application Model] by Amazon, you only need the `aws` CLI application and no other third-party frameworks!&nbsp; 🎉

 ## Schema